PointSCNet: Point Cloud Structure and Correlation Learning Based on Space Filling Curve-Guided Sampling: Introduction

-Moreover, in the procedure of high dimensional information extraction, a basic and effective approach is using shared {Multi-Layer Perceptron (MLP)} or 1D CNN to project the input feature to a high dimensional space.
+Besides, in the procedure of high dimensional information extraction, a basic and effective approach is using shared Multi-Layer Perceptron (MLP) or 1D CNN to project the input feature to a high dimensional space.
 Inspired by applications of attention mechanism for image processing, it can be inferred that, similar to image processing, information of critical local areas and feature channel of the point cloud has more impact on specific tasks.

 Based on these issues above, this paper proposes a point cloud feature extraction network, namely PointSCNet, which captures global structure and local region correlations of the point cloud for shape classification and part segmentation tasks.
-As shown in \mbox{Figure~\ref{fig:point-order-attention}}, a space-filling curve-guided sampling module is proposed to choose key points that represent geometrically significant local regions from the point cloud.
+As shown in Figure~\ref{fig:point-order-attention}, a space filling curve guided sampling module is proposed to choose key points which represent geometric significant of local regions from the point cloud.
 Then, an information fusion module is designed to learn the structure and correlation information between those local regions.
 Moreover, a channel and spatial attention module is adopted for the final point cloud feature refinement.

-The main contributions of this paper are summarized as follows:
+The main contributions of this paper are summarized as following:

-\begin{itemize} \item An end-to-end point cloud processing network, namely PointSCNet, is proposed to learn structure and correlation information between local regions of a point cloud for shape classification and part segmentation tasks. \item The idea of a space-filling curve is adopted for points sampling and local sub-cloud generation.
-Specifically, points are encoded and sorted by Z-order curve coding, which makes the points contain meaningful geometric ordering. \item An information fusion module is designed to represent the local region correlation and shape structure information.
-The information fusion is achieved by correlating the local and structure feature via a correlation tensor and by skipping connection operations. \item A channel-spatial attention module is adopted to learn the significant points and crucial feature channels.
+\begin{itemize} \item An end-to-end point cloud processing network, namely PointSCNet, is proposed to learn structure and correlation information between local regions of a point cloud for shape classification and part segmentation tasks. \item The idea of space filling curve is adopted to points sampling and local sub-cloud generation.
+Specifically, points are encoded and sorted by Z-order curve coding, which makes the points contain meaningful geometric ordering. \item An information fusion module is designed to represent local region correlation and shape structure information.
+The information fusion is achieved by correlating the local and structure feature via a correlation tensor, and skip connection operations. \item A channel-spatial attention module is adopted to learn the significant points and crucial feature channels.
 The channel-spatial attention weights are learned for the refinement of the point cloud feature. \end{itemize}